-During Year 7, most pupils are given a taster; learning one language per term from French, German and Spanish before choosing which language they would prefer to continue studying in the future.
+During Year 7, most pupils are given a taster; learning one language per half term from French, German and Spanish before choosing which language they would prefer to continue studying, in the future.
 Students first cover the basics of learning any language including phonics and spelling, classroom language and dictionary skills before moving on to the main topics.
 Our aim is to give them a firm foundation in the basics of each language, so that they can make an informed choice at the end of the year.
 At this point, students will be able to talk about themselves, their families, hobbies, food and school - including their likes and dislikes about all of these topics with some justifications too.

 During Year 7 in MFL, students will cover the following topics: